ElChuckster/cratering-gravity/README.md

 # cratering-gravity
 EOSC 454 Final Project investigating how to model density profiles from gravity anomalies caused by Lunar cratering events.
+(It would be great give some info whether the simulation is 2D or 3D)

 To begin with, please install the environment file found within the repository (cratering-gravity.yml)